johnbintz/jasmine-headless-webkit/index.md

 * It integrates with [Guard](https://github.com/guard/guard) for a continuous testing setup when using [`guard-jasmine-headless-webkit`](https://github.com/guard/guard-jasmine-headless-webkit).
 * It compiles [CoffeeScript](http://jashkenas.github.com/coffee-script/), both for your tests and for your application logic.
+* It integrates with [Sprockets](https://github.com/sstephenson/sprockets) to handle code requires & preprocessing and JavaScript templates.
 * It can be configured like RSpec, and its output is very similar to RSpec's output, so you don't need to learn too much new stuff to use and integrate it.
 * It provides cleaner debugging and backtrace output than a lot of other console-based test tools provide.
 * It's *fast*.